Carlos Alberto (footballer, born 2002)

-Carlos Alberto Gomes da Silva Filho (born 14 April 2002), known as Carlos Alberto, is a Brazilian professional footballer who plays as a winger for Brazilian Serie A club Sport.
+Carlos Alberto Gomes da Silva Filho (born 14 April 2002), known as Carlos Alberto, is a Brazilian professional footballer who plays as a winger for UAE Pro League club Kalba, on loan from Brazilian Serie A club Sport.

 Club career

 Carlos Alberto made his professional debut for América Mineiro on the 18 February 2020, coming on as a substitute against Coimbra in a Campeonato Mineiro 2–0 away win.

 International career

 Carlos Alberto was selected by André Jardine with Brazil under-20 in Octobre 2020 for a quadrangular tournament.
 He played 3 games in December, against Bolivia, Peru and Chile, eventually winning the tournament.